pypa/distlib/docs/internals.rst

   analysis tool, over all the installed files.

-* The callable specification is sufficiently complex and a possible source of extension that another method, :meth:`~ScriptMaker.get_callable`, can be used to encapsulate the details of the callable format.
+* The callable specification is sufficiently complex and a possible source of extension that a class method, :meth:`~ScriptMaker.get_callable`, can be used to encapsulate the details of the callable format.
 This would take a specification and return ``None``, if the specification didn't match the callable format, or the various components (name, module name, callable name and flags) if it did match.

+In addition, the following attributes on a ``ScriptMaker`` could be further used to refine its behaviour:

+* ``force`` to indicate when scripts should be copied from source to target even when timestamps show the target is up to date.
+* ``set_mode`` to indicate whether, on Posix, the execute mode bits should be set on the target script.

 .. _flag-formats: